cmu-ci-lab/writing/README.md

 ### Citations and references

 1. **citations as nouns**: You should not use parenthetical citations as nouns.
-For example, you should not write: "As explained by [Gkioulekas et al. 2023]"; instead write: "As explained in prior work [Gkioulekas et al. 2023]," or "As explained by Gkioulekas et al. [2023]", or even "As Gkioulekas et al. [2023] explain"  (see `\citet` below).
+For example, you should not write: "As explained by [Gkioulekas et al. 2023]"; instead write: "As explained in prior work [Gkioulekas et al. 2023]," or "As explained by Gkioulekas et al. [2023]", or even better "As Gkioulekas et al. [2023] explain"  (see `\citet` below and active voice above).
 As a general rule of thumb, **if you remove all parenthetical citations from the paper, you should still have complete, grammatically correct sentences**.
-This looks particularly obnoxious and obvious when you have numerical or superscript citations such as "As explained by [1]" or "As explained by<sup>1</sup>"---you should not write either of these.
+This looks particularly obnoxious and obvious when you have numerical or superscript citations such as "As explained by [1]" or "As explained by<sup>1</sup>"—you should not write either of these.

 2. **citing with $\LaTeX$**:
     1. **spacing**: Use a non-breaking space `\~` between a citation and the preceding word in the sentence: